Learning RISC-V Architecture Through Debugging - Part 2

 Who is this course right for?

-• Junior developer aiming to enhance skills in the system software domain, covering system semiconductors (fabless) and electric vehicle sectors (autonomous driving, infotainment).
+• A junior developer who wants to build expertise in the system software field, including system semiconductors (fabless) and the electric vehicle sector (autonomous driving, infotainment).

-• System software developer (system semiconductor, electric vehicles) who wants to know how to debug in practice utilizing the features of RISC-V architecture
+• System software developers (system semiconductors, electric vehicles) who want to know how to debug in practice by leveraging the features of the RISC-V architecture.

-• A developer from another field transitioning to system software
+• A developer from another field looking to transition their career into the system software field.

-• University student aiming for graduate school in system software (memory, file system, operating system)
+• An undergraduate student aiming to pursue graduate studies in the field of system software (memory, file systems, operating systems).

 Need to know before starting?